Toterino/US-image-generation/README.md

 Forked CN: https://github.com/Toterino/ControlNet

 # Stable Diffusion
-The Official Stable Diffusion [repository](https://github.com/CompVis/stable-diffusion) was forked and used in conjunction with Justin Pinkney's (a ML researcher) intuitive [repository](https://github.com/justinpinkney/stable-diffusion) and their [guide](https://github.com/LambdaLabsML/examples/tree/main/stable-diffusion-finetuning) on finetuning.
+The Official Stable Diffusion [repository](https://github.com/CompVis/stable-diffusion) was forked and used in conjunction with Justin Pinkney's (a ML researcher) [repository](https://github.com/justinpinkney/stable-diffusion) and their [guide](https://github.com/LambdaLabsML/examples/tree/main/stable-diffusion-finetuning) on finetuning.

-Since I was having trouble finetuning on the original repository and I wanted to understand what made Pinkney's code work, I slowly added a few pieces of their code to the official repository, slightly tweaked them and made it work.
+Since I was having trouble finetuning on the original repository and I wanted to understand what made Pinkney's code work, I slowly added a few pieces of their code to the official code, slightly tweaked them and made it work.
 The entire BUSI dataset was used.

 > **_NOTE:_** the following guide is thus written ONLY for reproducibility purposes on BUSI; the recommended and proper way to finetune stable diffusion is to directly use Justin Pinkney's repository and to follow their corresponding guide.
 >
 ### _root_dir_
 Stable Diffusion 1.5 was downloaded from the hugging face [page](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main) (v1-5-pruned.ckpt) and placed in ```models/ldm/sdv1-5/```
+The kl-f8 autoencoder was downloaded and placed in the correct folder.

 The following terminal command was executed to install all prerequisities: ```conda create environment.yaml```

 ### _simple.py_
 This file is used from Pinkney's repository; it facilitates the setup of the local dataset.
-The HF class was removed since it was not used.
+The HF class was removed which is not a necessary change to make.

 ### _train.yaml_
 The ```pokemon.yaml``` file from Pinkey's repository was used and slightly modified.